AlufStudio/OnCampus/README.md

 # On Campus
-An android app to spread information on Campus events
+An android application to market events on a college campus.